aimadtakhtoukh/data-exercises/exercises/exercise_001_spark/README.md

 ### Exercise

 You're provided, in data/food-price-index-march-2022-index-numbers-csv-tables.csv, a set of month-per-month data on the food price index evolution in New Zealand from January 1960 to March 2022, split by series.

-We want an average of the food price index for the "Food" series, grouped by year.
+We want you to implement `example.Operations.averageFoodPriceIndexByYear`, that takes the dataframe in SparkApp and returns an average of the food price index for the "Food" series, grouped by year.

 Please load the CSV in a Dataframe and discover the methods it gives you to split the work between the workers and obtain the info we need.